 About this course

-This degree offers maximum flexibility, allowing you to tailor it to your passion for physics.
+This master's degree offers maximum flexibility, allowing you to tailor it to your passion for physics.
 It’s ideal if you plan to become a professional physicist or take a PhD.
 It also develops skills in computing, analysis and project management, making it an excellent platform for a host of careers.

 As part of your course you’ll: